leovandriel/csynth/README.md

     play(mul_(.5, tone));
 ```

-Here we introduce `mul`, which multiplies both arguments together.
+Here we introduce `mul`, which is function that multiplies both arguments.
 By
 multiplying by 0.5, the volume becomes less.
 This also adds `func`, which
 indicates a function variable `tone`, allowing us split things across two lines.

 Note the underscore `_`.
 By default, all functions take other functions as
 arguments.
-By appending `_`, you can pass in a fixed value instead.
+By appending `_` to the name, you can pass in a number instead.

 Next, add a rectangular envelope to turn this into a 0.3 second note: